opencog/docker/opencog/lang-pairs/README.md

    `chown -R opencog:opencog text` ***IMPORTANT!
 Don't forget to do this!***
 3. `cd ~/experiments/run-1`
 4. Review the config files; change if desired.
-The defaults are fine for an initial run. a Later on, you can copy them to `experiments/run-2`, `experiments/run-3` and so on, for modified extended runs.
+The defaults are fine for an initial run.
+Later on, you can copy them to `experiments/run-2`, `experiments/run-3` and so on, for modified extended runs.
 5. `source 0-pipeline.sh`  # Load environment variables from config file.